connellpaul/testing/about.md

-## About Me
+## About

-My name is paul and i have worked at Capgemini for 12 years.
+My name is Paul and I have worked at Capgemini for 12 years.